Aminolevulinic acid hydrochloride (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding or blood clotting problems, porphyria, or skin that is sensitive to sun.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding or blood clotting problems.

 - Changes in vision